rolotrealanis98/dotfiles/packages/detailed-packages.md

 - ttf-jetbrains-mono-nerd: Patched font JetBrains Mono from nerd fonts library
 - waybar: Highly customizable Wayland bar for Sway and Wlroots based compositors
 - waybar-module-pacman-updates-git: Waybar module for Arch to show system updates available
+- waypaper: GUI wallpaper setter for Wayland and Xorg window managers.
+It works as a frontend for popular wallpaper backends like swaybg, swww, wallutils, hyprpaper and feh.
 - wireplumber: Session / policy manager implementation for PipeWire
 - wl-clipboard: Command-line copy/paste utilities for Wayland
 - wofi: launcher for wlroots-based wayland compositors